Shillow01/Abdirahman-IT-Home-Lab/GroupPolicy/README.md

 - gpresult /r output

 ## Tools Used
-- Windows Server 2019 / 2022
+- Windows Server 2022
 - Group Policy Management Console (GPMC)
-- Windows 10 Enterprise
+- Windows 11
-- VMware Workstation / VirtualBox
+- VMware Workstation

 ## Purpose
 Group Policy is one of the most powerful tools in Windows enterprise environments.
 This lab demonstrates my ability to centrally manage user and computer settings across a domain.